Whatsapp Icon

 Preventive Measures for Neuropathy in Cancer Patients

 Neuropathy, a nerve damage condition, can be a challenging side effect for cancer patients undergoing certain treatments.
-While it's not always possible to prevent neuropathy entirely, there are measures that may reduce the risk or lessen the severity of its symptoms.
+While it's not always possible to prevent neuropathy entirely, some measures may reduce the risk or lessen the severity of its symptoms.
 Understanding and implementing these strategies can significantly improve the quality of life for individuals battling cancer.

 Optimize Your Nutrition